-LSS 210 Dysrhythmia Certification 3-0-3
+LSS 210 Dysrhythmia Certification

 Prepares professionals to be certified to work in monitored acute care areas and analyze cardiac strips.
-Prerequisite: completion of first year of a health professions program or permission of instructor.
+Prerequisite: completion of first year of a health professions program or approval of instructor or department chair.
 F S Su

-LSS 211 Advanced Cardiac Life Support 1-0-1 Certifies healthcare professionals to direct or participate in the management of cardiopulmonary arrest or other cardiovascular emergencies.
-Prerequisite: permission of instructor.
+LSS 211 Advanced Cardiac Life Support

+Certifies healthcare professionals to direct or participate in the management of cardiopulmonary arrest or other cardiovascular emergencies.
+Prerequisite: approval of instructor or department chair.
 F S Su

-Literature
+■Literature